Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Summary

 \section{Summary}

 We have theoretically investigated the photo-excitation of atoms by LG beams especially for cylindrical polarization.
 To do so, we constructed the complex weight factor of cylindrically polarized LG beam as a linear combination of complex weight factors for circular polarization.
 We analyzed strength of the electric-quadrupole field across the beam cross section of cylindrically polarized LG beams.
-We observed strength of the electric-quadrupole field of cylindrical polarization to dominate over a circularly polarized LG beam in the dark region away from the beam axis.
+We observed that the strength of the electric-quadrupole field of cylindrical polarization is maximum away from the beam axis.
 In addition, we observed that strength of the electric-quadrupole field in the beam cross section is sensitive to the radial index $p$ of the LG beam.
 The variation of the magnetic component of electric-quadrupole was analyzed as a function of beam waist $w_{o}$ and the radial distance $b$ from the beam axis.
 To better understand the variation of the magnetic component of electric-quadrupole field, we plotted the relative weight of the projection of electric-quadrupole $W_{r}(M)$ against the beam waist and the radial distance from the beam axis.
-Furthermore, we used the multipole distribution of the cylindrically polarized LG beams to discuss the excitation of target atoms.
-As an example, we considered the electric-quadrupole transition ($4s\; ^{2}S_{1/2} \rightarrow 3d\; ^{2}D_{5/2}$) in the target Ca$^{+}$ ion.
-We observed that the radial distance $b$ from the beam axis of the cylindrically polarized LG beam influences the magnetic transitions between the $4s_{1/2}$ and $3d_{5/2}$ state as in the circular polarization case.
-Our results explicitly shows that the beam waist of the LG beams significantly affects the transitions between the magnetic sub-states of the target atoms displaced from the beam axis.
-Furthermore, we explicitly showed that the magnetic sub-level population in the target atom following the excitation process by LG beam can be explained primarily using the multipole distribution of the twisted light beam.
+Furthermore, we illustrated the affects of varying multipole distribution on the magnetic sub-level population in the target atom.
+As an example, we considered the electric-quadrupole transition in the target Ca$^{+}$ ion.
+In addition, we calculated total rate of excitation of electric quadrupole transition ($4s\; ^{2}S_{1/2} \rightarrow 3d\; ^{2}D_{5/2}$) in the target Ca$^{+}$~ion with a Gaussian spatial distribution.
+We observed that the total rate of excitation for the target Ca$^{+}$~ion excited by cylindrically polarized LG beam varies with beam waist $w_{o}$ and the distance between the center of the target and the beam axis $b_{o,x}$.
+Our calculation explicitly shows that the cylindrically polarized LG beams is more efficient than circular polarization for driving an electric quadrupole transition in a mesoscopic target.